❤️❤️Make sure you remember to sign up for my Newsletter and follow me on social❤️❤️!

 Brussels Sprouts

-As a member of the Brassicaceae family, Brussel sprouts resemble small cabbages, and are related to cauliflower and kale.
+As a member of the Brassicaceae family, Brussels sprouts resemble small cabbages and are related to cauliflower and kale.
 They are an excellent source of protein, many nutrients, and antioxidants.
-Providing a significant amount of vitamin K, sprouts improves bone health.
+Providing a significant amount of vitamin K, and sprouts improve bone health.
 Containing plenty of vitamin C, which maintains vision, and skin health.
+Finally, Brussels sprouts are rich in glucosinolates, sulfur, and antioxidants.
+Each of these components can help jumpstart your liver’s natural detoxification processes!

 Red Bell Pepper

-Bell peppers come in various colors, red, yellow, green, and are very low in calories, very rich in vitamin C, and other antioxidants.
-This powerful vegetable prevents anemia, inflammation, and promotes eye health.
-They also contain vitamin A, B6, E, which supports the central nervous system and metabolism.
+Bell peppers come in various colors, red, yellow, and green, and are very low in calories, and very rich in vitamin C, and other antioxidants.
+This powerful vegetable prevents anemia, and inflammation, and promotes eye health.
+They also contain vitamin A, B6, and E, which supports the central nervous system and metabolism.

 Feta Cheese